kmsignix/zoom-jet-packs/README.md

 and uses SMS authentication to ensure the signer is as intended.

 The code is written to be simple to understand and follow.
 Transaction, configuration and signer data is statically initialized (in Python / JSON-like object structures), so a database is not necessary.
-For clarity, the code is not hardened.
+The code is not hardened.
 For example, inputs are not validated / cleaned, as would be the case with a Production system.
+There is also no user or session management, permissions, logging, etc.

 **Text Tagging** is the SIGNiX feature initially showcased in this application.
 Text Tagging was introduced to the SIGNiX API in August 2024.
 It allows signature and other fields to be placed on dynamic documents, anchored by a specific and unique string